 The 5 Ways to Keep Your Outdoor Cat Safe From Other Cats

 1. Assess the Risk Honestly

 Look around outside for a bit.
 What’s the traffic in the area like?
 What other animals live nearby?
 What other people live nearby?
-Remember that a free-roaming outdoor cat will probably roam in an area of about 2 acres if let free, and honestly, ask yourself, “is it safe?”
+Remember that a free-roaming outdoor cat will probably roam in an area of a few acres if let free, and honestly ask yourself, “Is it safe?”

 Take a walk around your neighborhood and look around at your surroundings.
 High-traffic areas and places with lots of dogs or other stray or free-roaming cats will be inherently less safe than areas than relatively quiet residential neighborhoods.

 Densely wooded areas are particularly unsafe because your cat may run into a predator like a coyote or an owl that they might not see as often in an urban setting.

 Cats that roam will encounter other cats with whom they may fight, causing wounds and contracting infectious diseases.
 Traffic accidents are a genuine worry as well.
 If you do decide to let your cat outside, get them neutered or spayed first, as that will significantly reduce their need for roaming, particularly in males, not to mention it will reduce the risk of them catching disease and save you from caring for a litter of kittens if you have a female.